hudl/Mjolnir/README.md

 - shed load from failing downstream dependencies.
 - fail fast back to the caller.

-Mjolnir is modelled after Netflix's awesome [Hystrix](https://github.com/Netflix/Hystrix) library.
+Mjolnir is modeled after Netflix's awesome [Hystrix](https://github.com/Netflix/Hystrix) library.
 Some components are ports, but much of it has been written using C#- and .NET-specific features (e.g. `async/await`, `CancellationToken`s).

 When To Use
 -----